JonahKr/Cryptoticker/README.md

 You can find a detailed tutorial [here](https://github.com/hzeller/rpi-rgb-led-matrix).

 Last but not least you start the Ticker out of your projectfolder:
+`chmod +x startup.sh` - give the script permission to Execute

 `sudo ./startup.h`
 🎉 Have fun 🎉